What Is A Lawful Permanent Resident?

 Discover The Benefits Of Being A Lawful Permanent Resident In The U.S. And How You Can Help Your Immediate Family

-Obtaining a Green Card can be a lengthy and complex process, as there are several different categories that an individual may fall under in order to be eligible for a Green Card.
+Obtaining a Green Card can be a lengthy and complex process, as there are several different categories that an individual may fall under to be eligible for a Green Card.
 Some common categories include being sponsored by a family member who is a U.S. citizen or lawful permanent resident, being sponsored by an employer, or being a refugee or asylee.
-There are also special categories for individuals who have extraordinary abilities in certain fields, such as science, art, or athletics.
+There are also special categories for individuals with extraordinary abilities in particular fields, such as science, art, or athletics.

-Green Card holders also have the right to travel in and out of the United States, although they may need to obtain a travel document known as a re-entry permit if they plan to be outside the country for an extended period of time.
-Check out for more info.
+Green Card holders also have the right to travel in and out of the United States.
+However, they may need to obtain a travel document known as a re-entry permit if they plan to be outside the country for an extended period of time.

-One of the main advantages of being a lawful permanent resident is that it allows an individual to apply for U.S. citizenship after a certain period of time.
-In order to be eligible for citizenship, a Green Card holder must have lived in the United States as a permanent resident for at least five years, or three years if they are married to a U.S. citizen.
-They must also meet certain other requirements, such as being able to speak and read English and having a basic understanding of U.S. history and government.
+One of the main advantages of being a lawful permanent resident is that it allows an individual to apply for U.S. citizenship after a certain period.
+To be eligible for citizenship, a Green Card holder must have lived in the United States as a permanent resident for at least five years, or three years if married to a U.S. citizen.
+They must also meet certain other requirements, such as speaking and reading English and having a basic understanding of U.S. history and government.

-Becoming a U.S. citizen has several benefits, including the right to vote in elections and to hold certain government jobs that are not available to non-citizens.
+Becoming a U.S. citizen has several benefits, including voting in elections and holding certain government jobs unavailable to non-citizens.
 It also allows an individual to petition for certain family members to come to the United States and become permanent residents themselves.

 Get Help From An U.S Immigration Attorney